-1. Providing Pressurized Water From Your Tank
+1. Providing Pressurized Water from Your Tank

 Aquatec is on the leading edge when it comes to RV pumps.
 Aquatec makes two units that overcome the problems typically found in most built-in pumps.
 They are very easy to install and offer the following benefits compared to your built-in pump:

-- Quieter Operation - At the same flow and pressure as your standard pump, the Aquajet pumps will normally be much quieter, due to slower motor speeds and superior design.
+- Quieter Operation - At the same flow and pressure as your standard motorhome water pump, the Aquajet pumps will normally be much quieter, due to slower motor speeds and superior design.
 The higher pressure may emphasize the vibration and noise from loose water lines, etc. Full speed running when multiple faucets are in use, will make more noise than at lower speeds.
 The sound is more of a whirring than a thumping.

-- Greater Flow and Pressure - A 5-chamber pump head produces better flow and presssure than the standard 3- or 4-chamber pump.
+- Greater Flow and Pressure - A 5-chamber pump head produces better flow and pressure than the standard 3- or 4-chamber pump.
 Use more than one fixture at a time and still have adequate pressure.

 - Smoother Flow - The combination of a 5-chamber design, variable speed, and soft starting enables the Aquajet to produce even flow, usually without the rapid cycling heard from other pumps that are not variable speed.

 The Aquajet RV is the bigger of the two, giving you 5.3 gallons per minute (GPM) at 65 pounds per square inch (PSI) of pressure.
 This is sufficient to give you full flow with several fixtures in operation.
-The Aquajet ES is a less powerful version of the Aquajet RV, but still produces 3.5 GPM at 65 PSI.
+The Aquajet ES is a less powerful version of the Aquajet RV pump, but still produces 3.5 GPM at 65 PSI.
 It consumes less power, which is a real advantage for boondockers and those with limited power supplies.